netsec-ethz/rains/docs/man/rainsd.md

 is not yet implemented.

 * authority service -- the server acts on behalf of an authority to ensure properly signed assertions are available to the system,
 * query service -- the server acts on behalf of clients to respond to queries with relevant assertions to answer these queries,
 * intermediary service -- the server provides storage and lookup services to authority services and query services.

+If no path to a config file is provided, the default config is used.

 A capability represents a set of features the server supports, and is used for advertising functionality to other servers.
 Currently only the following